angelal4844/sep11-freedom-project/entries/entry02.md

 loadSprite ("block", "js/classwork/sandbox/img/block.png");
 loadSprite ("door", "js/classwork/sandbox/img/door.png");
 ```
 When I inspect it using http-server, it said that the sprite was not found.
 I looked back at my code and saw that the pictures were not inside the img folder.
 After, I put the pictures inside the img folder, I inspect it again but it was still not working.
-I was wondering that maybe I was in the wrong folder.
+I was wondering that maybe it was in the wrong folder.
 So, I tried removing `js/classwork/sandbox/` inside of the loadSprite and it worked.
 ```JS
 loadSprite ("icecream", "img/ice-cream.png");
 loadSprite ("tree", "img/tree.png");